BardicDefense/purple-hack/README.md

 ## Hunting

 In the wilderness, the party can stop and hunt for food.
-Hunting must be the sole activity that day (i.e. no resting or travelling), and generates a random encounter check for that hex.
+Hunting must be the sole activity that day (i.e. no resting or traveling), and generates a random encounter check for that hex.
 So long as the hex has game, hunting always feeds the party for the day, even if the hunting check fails; if successful, it also provides 1 additional standard ration for every point over the result needed.

 Hunting is a Daunting (11+) check, though the Fieldcraft feat lowers the difficulty in favored terrain to Moderate (8+).
 However, some hexes may be more or less difficult, others might require a character with Fieldcraft and the matching favored terrain to hunt in at all, while still others are too barren for any hunter.